-Country

-Period Covered by the Action Plan

-Date Prepared

-Introduction

-country.
-Also, briefly outline assessment contributes to ational and local context by discussing why open government efforts are important for the ethe governance reform priorities for the country and how the action plan under this.
-Also, provide a brief description of how the country's OGP commitments are relevant ent principles of OGP (transparency, civic participation, public accountability).
+Briefly explain below the national and local context by discussing why open government efforts are important for the country.
+Also, briefly outline the governance reform priorities for the country and how the action plan under assessment contributes to this.
+Also, provide a brief description of how the country's OGP commitments are relevant to the core open government principles of OGP (transparency, civic participation, public accountability).

 Action Plan Process

-of the government's approa overnment's approach to participation throughout the OGP cycle.
-Also, provide a narrative ach to participation during implementation.
-Please expressly note compliance with the GP Participation and Co-Creation Standards.
+Provide a narrative of the government's approach to participation throughout the OGP cycle.
+Also, provide a narrative of the government's approach to participation during implementation.
+Please expressly note compliance with the relevant standards in the OGP Participation and Co-Creation Standards.

-Use of IRM Recomme ndations
+Use of IRM Recommendations

-key recommendations from the latest IRM report were used to improve the process of olementation in this action plan cycle.
+Briefly explain how the five key recommendations from the latest IRM report were used to improve the process of action plan drafting and implementation in this action plan cycle.